 Central sensitization is a process in which the central nervous system becomes more sensitive to pain, as result of some sort of trauma or insult to the body.
 It’s had a huge impact on my own life, one that’s stretched far beyond the initial injuries that caused me to develop it in the first place.

-I’ve recently begun to tell the story of “How I developed central sensitization,” in a series posts about how, after years of abusing my body as a high school athlete with an eating disorder, I finally stretched my nervous system to the breaking point.
+I’ve recently begun to tell the story of “How I developed central sensitization,” in a series posts about how, after years of pushing my body to the limit as a high school athlete, my nervous system went a little bit haywire.

 These stories are incredibly personal to me, yet I believe central sensitization is a dramatically under-recognized problem, and my goal here is to raise awareness.
 It took me years of suffering before I understood what was happening, and it shouldn’t have to be that way.

 So on my blog, I tell my own personal stories as well as highlight research that I find noteworthy.
 After all, the more we know as patients, the better we can advocate for ourselves.

 Here are some of the posts I’ve written on central sensitization so far: